LBROCHARD/cours-Powershell/cours/les_boucles.md

-Et on peut toujours rajouter -or ou -and comme pour la boucle
+Et on peut toujours rajouter -or ou -and comme pour la boucle until